 There is, at present, a light on the northern extremity of Grand island, which is simply a coast light, and suited to serve the general purpose of navigating the southern shore of the lake.

-The $6,000 appropriation in 1860 for beacon lights to mark Grand Island Harbor was deemed insufficient, and another $10,000 was provided on July 28, 1866.
-After consulting with shipmasters acquainted with the harbor, the Lighthouse Board decided to place the range lights on the mainland, just west of the Grand Island, rather than on Williams Island.
+Congress provided another $10,000 for the lights on July 28, 1866, and after consulting with shipmasters acquainted with the harbor, the Lighthouse Board decided to place the range lights on the mainland, just west of Grand Island, rather than on Williams Island.

 Construction of Grand Island Harbor Range Lights was to be performed in 1867 by a work party engaged at Gull Rock Lighthouse, but the drowning of William Tunbridge, the foreman in charge of the men, forced the work on the range lights to be postponed until 1868.
 During the summer of 1868, a seven-room, one-and-a-half-story dwelling, with a rectangular tower set atop one of its gabled ends, was built for the rear light, and a wooden tower was built for the front light.
 The base of the front tower was eight-foot-square, but its four corners were beveled to create an octagonal shape for the upper half of the structure.
 The range displayed its fixed white lights for the first time on August 15, 1868.

 The range lights, separated by 375 feet, were situated on a swampy, 115.5-acre parcel purchased by the government in 1866.
 A plank walk connected the front and rear lights, and in 1890 a ten-by-twenty-foot boathouse was built near the front light.
-In 1906, a brick cellar was built under the combined tower and dwelling forming the rear light, and a 500-gallon oil house was built of concrete blocks.
+In 1905, a brick cellar was built under the combined tower and dwelling forming the rear light, and a 500-gallon oil house was built of concrete blocks.

 As part of a plan to de-staff the range lights, a conical steel tower was erected 125 yards behind the keeper’s dwelling in 1913 to house the rear range light.
 This tower was originally painted black except for the front half of the upper twenty feet of the tower, which was painted white.
 On August 15, 1913, the illuminant used in the range lights was changed to acetylene, and the characteristic of the lights was altered.
 Instead of being fixed white, the characteristic of the front light was now a white flash every second, and the rear light was alternately on for a second and off for a second.
 Though no longer needed, the keeper’s dwelling, minus its tower, was retained for some time before finally being sold and moved to Munising, where it is used as a residence.

 In 1920, a white mast, fitted with a slatted daymark and tank house, replaced the wooden tower as the front light.
 Grand Harbor Range Lights were electrified in 1941 and equipped with 25-watt, 110-volt lamps.
 In 1969, the rear range light was discontinued, and the front light was modified and renamed Bay Furnace Directional Light.
 Instead of showing a fixed white light, Bay Furnace Direction Light showed red from 163° to 166°, white from 166° to 168°, and green from 168° to 171°.
-The present cylindrical D9 tower, which displays a high intensity beam on a bearing 166°, replaced the earlier front light in 1969.
+The present cylindrical D9 tower, which displays a high intensity beam on a bearing 166°, replaced the earlier front light in 1983.

-Head Keepers: Frederick Giertz (1868 – 1869), Samuel L. Barney (1869 – 1873), Napoleon Beedon (1873 – 1876), Casper Kuhn (1876 – 1895), Frank Brannock (1895 – 1902), Timothy E. Dee (1902 – 1913).
+Head Keepers: Frederick M. Giertz (1868 – 1869), Samuel L. Barney (1869 – 1873), Napoleon Beedon (1873 – 1876), Casper Kuhn (1876 – 1894), Frank Brannock (1895 – 1902), Timothy E. Dee (1902 – 1913).